Manual Testing & Automation Testing - Differences, Pros, and Cons

 Reusability

-While in manual testing services, testers have to rewrite test scripts manually for each project, automation testing scripts can be reused for multiple applications.
+Whereas in manual testing services, the testers are required to manually rewrite test scripts for every project, automation testing scripts can be used across several applications.

 Cost

-Automation testing is generally considered more cost-effective due to its speed, reusability, and accuracy.
-However, in the initial stages, it requires a notable resource for hardware, automation tools, and a skilled team.
-But for smaller projects, manual testing can be a more cost-effective option as it doesn't require any expensive tools or hardware.
+Automation testing is also thought to be less expensive owing to its reusability, speed, and accuracy.
+Nonetheless, in the beginning, it needs a considerable resource for a skilled team, automation tools, and hardware.
+But for little projects, manual testing can be a less costly option since it does not demand any costly hardware or tools.

 Maintenance